rcheiko/smart-contract-defi-usd-token/README.md

 - yarn hardhat compile

 DEPLOY THE CONTRACT :
-- npx hardhat run scripts/<name of the script>.ts --network <name of the network example : goerli>
+- npx hardhat run scripts/'name of the script'.ts --network 'name of the network example : goerli'

 VERIFY THE CONTRACT :
-- npx hardhat verify --network <name of the network example : goerli> <address of the smart contract>
+- npx hardhat verify --network 'name of the network example : goerli' 'address of the smart contract'